nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_summary.md

 ### Date filter ###

 Date filters are not supported for this section.
 All relevant records shall be returned.

+## Emergency Codes ##

+This section is configurable to be visible during a time of emergency.
+It contains details based on a configurable list of coded items that may or may not be visible elsewhere in the patient's record.

+{% include callout.html content="Please see HTML guidance in the [Emergency Codes](accessrecord_view_emergency.html) section. " type="primary" %}

+{% include custominfocallout.html content="**Important:** the Emergency Codes section is only available on the Summary view." type="warning" %}

 ## Active problems and issues ##